cynkra/fledge/README.md

 fledge
 ======

-The goal of fledge is to streamline the process of versioning R packages and updating NEWS.
+The goal of *fledge* is to streamline the process of versioning R packages and updating NEWS.
 Numbers are cheap, why not use them?

 Currently, this "works for me", use at your own risk.

 Workflow for development
 ------------------------

+The *fledge* package assumes an R package that is version-controlled with Git in a dedicated repository.
+It will take care of updating `NEWS.md` and `DESCRIPTION` when you want to assign a new version to your package.

 1. In commit messages to `master`, mark everything that should go to `NEWS.md` with a bullet point (`-` or `*`).
 This works for single commits, merge commits, or pull requests.
 2. When you want to assign a version number to the current state of your R package, call